NET WORTH: $85 million, estimated

-OVERVIEW: Bill O’Reilly moves his philanthropy through the Winifred and William O’Reilly Foundation, which gave away around $550,000 in a recent year.
+OVERVIEW: Bill O’Reilly does his grantmaking through the Winifred and William O’Reilly Foundation, which made around $550,000 in grants in a recent year.
 The foundation’s annual grantmaking has waned lately.
 Interests include education, soldiers and veterans, and human services.

 BACKGROUND: Bill O’Reilly was born in New York City in 1949.
 He studied history at Marist College and later Boston University and Harvard.
 O’Reilly began his television career in local news outlets and as a correspondent won several Emmy Awards before moving to Inside Edition.
 When Fox News launched, he was hired to headline his own program, called The O'Reilly Factor, which featured conservative commentary and interviews and quickly became the most watched cable news program.

-VETERANS & SOLDIERS: O’Reilly is a strong supporter of Independence Fund, which received a seven-figure gift via his foundation a few years ago.
-Other grantees have included Fisher House Foundation, Green Beret Foundation, and TroopsDirect.
+VETERANS & SOLDIERS: O’Reilly is a strong supporter of Independence Fund, which received a seven-figure grant via his foundation a few years ago.
+Other grantees include Fisher House Foundation, Green Beret Foundation, and TroopsDirect.

-RELIGIOUS: Grantees have included Our Lady of Mount Carmel.
+RELIGIOUS: Grantees include Our Lady of Mount Carmel.

 HEALTH: O’Reilly has supported American Cancer Society, American-Italian Cancer Society, The David Lynch Foundation, and Autism Speaks.